Vealor/.conf/README.md

 # .conf
+current version for ubuntu 22.04

-run `install.sh` to make the magic happen
+run `bash install.sh` to make the magic happen